When the topic of the greatest “What If” dynasties in sports comes up, the one franchise that intrigues me the most is the mid-1980s Houston Rockets.

 If Houston was willing to part with Sampson and had decided to deal with Portland rather than Chicago – and why wouldn’t they since they were offering more? – they could have had a core of Olajuwon, Jordan, and Drexler, even after drafting McCray.
 (The McCray-Jordan connections abound: McCray was named to the NBA All-Defensive team in 1988, but it was the same year Jordan won Defensive Player of the Year.
 McCray’s career ended in 1993, winning a championship in his final season, but it was as a reserve member of the Chicago Bulls, who were led by Michael Jordan, who reportedly “ruined McCray,” and screamed “You’re a loser!
 You’ve always been a loser!” at him in scrimmages.)

 Despite Sampson’s strong rookie year, the decision to not trade him for Jordan became silly in retrospect.
-Sampson’s body began to betray him after only a few years and he was traded from Houston to New Jersey after five seasons, the Twin Towers experiment not nearly as successful as the Rockets had hoped, resulting in a single Finals appearance in 1986.
+Sampson’s body began to betray him after only a few years and he was traded from Houston to Golden State after five seasons, the Twin Towers experiment not nearly as successful as the Rockets had hoped, resulting in a single Finals appearance in 1986.

 Meanwhile, during his career Michael Jordan transcended the game, elevated the NBA to never-before-seen heights, and became a worldwide icon, all while winning six championships and leaving the game as the G.O.A.T.